 If your PA meets the eligibility criteria, for example if they earn an average of at least £120 per week, then they will be eligible to receive SSP if they need to self-isolate.
-They will be paid from day one rather than the fourth day of their illness.
 See more guidance for employers, including a section on eligibility.

 Fit notes from self-isolating PAs

 Fit notes are not needed from PAs who are self-isolating.
 If your PA says they are self-isolating, they will not be able to go to their doctor and are being asked not to call NHS 111 unless they really need to.
-You do not need evidence from your PA to be able to claim SSP for them.
+You do not need evidence from your PA to be able to claim SSP for them if they are eligible.

 If they are self-isolating and then become sick, they should let you know (by telephone, not in person).

 Claiming back SSP paid to self-isolating PAs

 You will be able to be refunded for necessary SSP paid to self-isolating PAs.
 SSP will be paid out through payroll and claimed back via HMRC.
 If you use a payroll provider, they will deal with this for you.
 This refund will be for up to 2 weeks per employee.
 See the employer guide to sick pay.

 If you use payroll software to run your payroll yourself, then you will be required to pay SSP to your PA from your direct payment, and reclaim this from HMRC.

 Anyone with coronavirus symptoms can get a test.